Instant Pot Chickpeas are healthy, nutritious, and super easy to make. This is a cheap and the best alternative to canned chickpeas.

 What are chickpeas?

-They are also known as garbanzo beans and make part of Fabaceae family legume.
+They are also known as garbanzo beans and make part of the Fabaceae family legume.
 The beans are high in protein and are considered a super healthy legume.
 Also, they are mostly used in hummus, salads, and falafel, and are pretty popular throughout the world.

 How many calories Chickpeas have?